Cvamu/Printer-mods/README.md

 # Printer-mods
-Mods for various 3D printers
+This repo includes mods for various 3D printers